In Defense of “Personality Hires”

 This is the personality thing.
 What characteristics or traits matter for the role, team, and company?
 If they are X, they’ll click.
 Use adjectives: friendly, reflective, detailed, action-biased, not-an-asshole.

 Step 2: SELECT HALF THE ITEMS ON YOUR LIST AS “DEALBREAKERS/GOTTA HAVE IT.”
 The other half are “Bonus” items.
+You have to prioritize what you need (and what to check for in an interview) No, the entire list can’t be Dealbreakers.
+See below.

-This will help you calibrate and make tradeoffs.
-You should not expect someone to be 10/10 in every Dealbreaker item.
-Don’t be that person.
+Step 3: DETERMINE HOW WELL THEY GOTTA KNOW, DO, OR BE THOSE DEALBREAKERS?
+This helps you calibrate and make tradeoffs.
+Don’t expect 10/10 in every Dealbreaker.
 You don’t need that.
-Some items are good at a 8/10, others you only need 5/10.
+Some are good at a 8/10, others you only need 5/10.

 Previous